g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 Explanation:
 `handleTouchStart` is the function that records the initial touch position when a user starts pulling down.
 The initial Y position of the move is set as `startY` and `isPulling` is set to `true` indicating that some action of pulling is going on. `handleTouchMove` on the other hand updates currentY with the current Y position where a user still pulls down.
 It keeps track of how far they have pulled it down.
 The `handleTouchEnd` function checks whether or not the user has dragged down enough (more than 50 pixels) to cause a refresh.
 If that is true, it makes `isRefreshing` `true`; this then causes `onRefresh` function sent as a property to be carried out.
 When the refresh is over, the `pulling` states will be cleared up.

 Each time there is an attempt to refresh, it triggers the `handleRefresh` function.
 This function is designed to get a fresh quote using `fetchQuote` and alters the background color using `changeBackgroundColor`.
-The `changeBackgroundColor` method picks out one random color among some pre-defined colour that has been structured as Tailwind CSS classes and assigns that color to the background state.
+The `changeBackgroundColor` method picks out one random color among some pre-defined colors that have been structured as Tailwind CSS classes and assigns that color to the background state.

 The main content of the `QuoteComponent` is wrapped inside the `PullToRefresh` component.
 This component pulls down to refresh the page, it is connected with the `handleRefresh` function by passing this `onRefresh` prop to it.
 This makes sure that whenever someone refreshes the screen, every time they see a new quote, and change of background color would occur.

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_5c6f1748780b387dfd1af6973ca52b74.gif)

 The GIF shows the pull-to-refresh feature of our quote app working.
 At first, there is just an orange background with a quote on the screen.
 When a person pulls down the screen, an indicator comes out, indicating the probability of refreshment.
 As soon as you remove your fingers after pulling it down completely, it fetches a new quote from its server and replaces the old one on the display.
 The background color also changes at the same time to show that what is there has been updated.
-This kind of lively interaction created using React and Tailwind CSS signifies an appealing and responsive user satisfaction.
+This kind of lively interaction created using React and Tailwind CSS signifies appealing and responsive user satisfaction.

 ## Conclusion
 The Pull-to-refresh feature is critical to a better experience in web applications while keeping user interaction alive.
 Developers can easily achieve this by following the steps to use them uniformly across various platforms.
 This clarifies that elegant design, consistent testing practices, and high performance are vital considerations for building an application today.